gontcharovd/website/content/services.md

 # 3. Databricks Project Guidance

-You assembled a team of domain experts for an analytics project but lack the necessary Databricks skills.
+You have many IT people configuring Databricks, but not many people *using* Databricks?
+Your analytics project stay in the proof-of-concept phase.
 You're unsure of which Databricks features to leverage.
-How do you design a solution that's maintainable and scalable across your production sites?

 Imagine having a precisely architected Databricks environment where engineers and business users collaborate effectively.
 Work confidently within established patterns, new solutions deploy rapidly, and you extract maximum value from your Databricks investment.